Harry book ‘accuses William of attacking him in row over Meghan’

-Harry ‘accuses William of attacking him in row over Meghan’ in leaked extracts from memoir
+Harry ‘accuses William of attacking him in row over Meghan’ in leaked extracts from new book

 Kensington Palace and Buckingham Palace remain silent on allegations

-Prince William physically attacked his brother and knocked him to the floor during a furious confrontation over Meghan Markle, Prince Harry claims in a series of explosive leaked revelations from his memoir, Spare.
+Prince William physically attacked his brother and knocked him to the floor during a furious confrontation over Meghan, Duchess of Sussex, Prince Harry claims in a series of explosive leaked revelations from his memoir, Spare.

 The heir to the throne grabbed his younger sibling by the collar and ripped his necklace in the encounter, according to reported extracts from copies of the book obtained ahead of its launch.

-It is among several extraordinary claims that lay bare the scale of the rift at the heart of the royal family which threatens to overshadow King Charles’ coronation.
+It is among several extraordinary claims that lay bare the scale of the rift at the heart of the royal family, which threatens to overshadow the King’s coronation.

+Harry says the King held an anguished meeting with his warring sons after Prince Philip’s funeral in 2021, saying: “Please, boys.
+Don’t make my final years a misery.”

 Prince Harry latest news – live